atari-vcs/cargo/src/doc/src/reference/overriding-dependencies.md

 `my-binary` crate will continue to use the 1.x.y series of the `uuid` crate but the `my-library` crate will use the `2.0.0` version of `uuid`.
-This will allow you to gradually roll out breaking changes to a crate through a dependency graph without being force to update everything all at once.
+This will allow you to gradually roll out breaking changes to a crate through a dependency graph without being forced to update everything all at once.

 ### Using `[patch]` with multiple versions